Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Methodology

 The impacts of tidal effects on outgoing radiation are included in many conventional approximate phenomenological estimates of outgoing radiation from merging compact binaries.
 In this work, we begin with precisely the marginal likelihood data accumulated in Ref.~\cite{gwastro-ns-eos-Kedia2024}.
 That investigation was performed with a contemporary state-of-the-art model, IMRPhenomPv2\_NRTidalv2 \cite{2019PhRvD..99b4029D,2019PhRvD.100d4003D}, which incorporates precession physics but omits higher-order modes.
-This analysis was performed with open GW data for GW170817 available from GWOSC \cite{ligo-O1O2-opendata }, using the same power spectral densities provided with GWTC-1 \cite{LIGO-O2-Catalog,LIGO-O2-Catalog-PSDRelease}, over a frequency range from $23\unit{Hz}$ to $1700\unit{Hz}$, with known sky location and source luminosity distance derived from the electromagnetically-identified host galaxy.
+This \editedtwo{GW} analysis was performed with open GW data for GW170817 available from GWOSC \cite{ligo-O1O2-opendata }, using the same power spectral densities provided with GWTC-1 \cite{LIGO-O2-Catalog,LIGO-O2-Catalog-PSDRelease}, over a frequency range from $23\unit{Hz}$ to $1700\unit{Hz}$, with known sky location and source luminosity distance derived from the electromagnetically-identified host galaxy.
 For exploration purposes, most prior assumptions were customary (e.g., uniform in detector-frame component masses), noting that the previous investigation employed multiple spin priors and mass ratio priors to accumulate marginal likelihood information over a wide range of source parameters.
-Although this analysis included prior information about the alignment between the binary's angular momentum direction and the line of sight, inferred from late-time radio afterglow observation \cite{2019NatAs...3..940H, 2018Natur.554..207M}, this information should not significantly impact intrinsic parameters.
+Although this analysis included prior information about the alignment between the binary's angular momentum direction and the line of sight, inferred from late-time radio afterglow observation \cite{2019NatAs...3..940H, 2018Natur.554..207M}, this information should not significantly impact \editedtwo{the GW} intrinsic parameters \editedtwo{(the binary component masses, spins, and tidal deformabilities)}.

-Because the original marginal likelihood grid accumulated in Ref.~\cite{gwastro-ns-eos-Kedia2024} did not extend to cover all of the extreme BNS configurations needed in our study, we replicated and extended this analysis to ensure that marginal likelihood data was present whenever required for joint EM/GW analysis.
-For simplicity, we employ the same GW model throughout for all $\tilde{\Lambda}$, keeping in mind that this model was not calibrated over the full range of $\Lambda$ that are needed to carry out our investigation.
+Because the original marginal likelihood grid accumulated in Ref.~\cite{gwastro-ns-eos-Kedia2024} did not extend to cover all of the extreme BNS configurations needed for this study, we replicated and extended this analysis to ensure that marginal likelihood data was present whenever required for joint EM/GW analysis.
+For simplicity, we employ the same GW model throughout for all $\tilde{\Lambda}$, keeping in mind that this model was not calibrated over the full range of $\Lambda$ needed to carry out our investigation.